Clusters of resonances for a non-selfadjoint multichannel discrete Schr\"odinger operator: Proof of Proposition

-The first step in our analysis is the study of the behavior of the resolvent of the free Hamiltonian $H_{0,\bullet}$ near the spectral thresholds.
-In order to unify the analysis for both cases \textbf{(A)} and \textbf{(B)}, we introduce the operator $\widehat{\pi}_{0,\bullet}$ on $\mathfrak{G}$ defined by
+The first step in our analysis is to study the behavior of the resolvent of the free Hamiltonian $H_{0}$ near the spectral thresholds.
+Using the fact that $M$ {is diagonalizable}, for any $z\in \mathbb C \setminus \sigma(H_{0})$, one has